 Yes, a service dog is still a dog.
 You may be naturally tempted to pet or talk to the dog, especially if it is very cute and fluffy.

-Similar to if you met a person who was at work, it is polite not to interrupt abruptly – or at all -while they are on duty.
+Similar to if you met a person who was at work, it is polite not to interrupt abruptly – or at all, especially for no good reason -while they are on duty.

 Talk to the Person First

-It is best to avoid distracting the dog in any way, make a lot of noise, or talk to the dog without first getting permission from his person.
+It is best to avoid distracting the dog in any way, making a lot of noise, or talking to the dog without first getting permission from his person.

 Similarly, avoid touching or offering food to the dog unless you have obtained explicit permission from the person.
-Just speak to the person at least at first; communication is key.
+Just speak to the person at least at first; communication is a thing.

 Private and Personal Information